 This is where the mighty Mekong River finally spills into the ocean, and Vietnamese villagers have flocked to this delta to fish, trade produce and sell goods.

 The best way to explore the Mekong Delta is to take a cruise or a boat ride and enjoy the river life.
 If you only have a few hours do a boat tour from Can Tho or Ben Tre.

 If you have more time you can take a 4-8 day cruise from Vietnam to Cambodia along the Mekong Delta.
-Experience the Mekong Delta the way you want to.
+Cruise the Mekong Delta the way you want to.

 Get up early and don’t miss the floating markets.
-It is great to see all the hustle and bustle of life on the Mekong.
+It is great to see all the hustle and bustle of life on the Mekong Delta.

-Sandboard Down The Sand Dunes In Mui Ne
+5) Sandboard Down the Sand Dunes in Mui Ne

 There’s no need to travel to Namibia or Australia to try your hand at sandboarding – one of the best things to do in Vietnam is to try this fun activity in the south!